vapor-ware/synse-docs/docs/server/user/deploying.md

 ```

 All that is left is mounting the certificates into the containers appropriately.
-Altogether, the compose file will look like:
+Together, the compose file will look like:

 ```yaml
 #